-Global Lead, Legal Equality and Access to Justice
+Global Lead - Legal Equality and Access to Justice

-Antonia was motivated by her father, who encouraged her to have a meaningful career.
-Outside of the office, Antonia enjoys walking, reading, and trying different cuisines with her family.
+When she’s not working, Antonia enjoys walking, reading, and trying different cuisines with her family.